jubetz/cldemo-netq2/README.md

 `sudo ifdown eth2`

-Wait 10-20 seconds for NetQ to export the data and look at the impact of removing leaf03 from the network `netq leaf03 show impact docker service apache_web`
+Wait 10-20 seconds for NetQ to export the data and look at the impact of removing leaf03 from the network `netq leaf03 show impact docker service apache_web` The red indicates that removing leaf03 from service would bring down server03 and the attached containers

 Troubleshooting + FAQ